Women's Running Outfits for Every Weather Condition

 Not into long runs?
 High-intensity intervals or sprinting drills may be more your style.
 But that requires a specific type of workout gear.

 - High-Impact Sports Bra: Nike High-Support Bras give you the highest level of support with a compressive feel and minimal bounce.
-The molded cups provide shaping, and the bra adjusts in the back so you can feel comfortably contained but still able to breathe.
+The moulded cups provide shaping, and the bra adjusts at the back so you can feel comfortably contained but still able to breathe.

 - Running Shoes: You need running shoes that cushion the impact of your high-intensity run.
 Look for Nike React or Flyknit running shoes.
 They are lightweight and have durable foam that delivers a smooth ride.
 Because there's less material between the insole and midsole, you're closer to the foam, creating a more responsive experience.
 Plus, the foam is thick enough to provide a plush feel for high-impact or long runs.